 970-578-9700 x126 | jen@nightlight.org

-The idea of allowing another family to raise children born as a result of your embryo donation may feel like an impossible choice.
-Remember!
+The idea of allowing another family to raise children born as a result of embryo adoption may feel like an impossible choice, but remember!
 You created the embryos with a specific intention: to bring children to life, to your family.
 Why not give your remaining embryos this opportunity by making them available to another family of your choosing?
 It is a loving, caring and compassionate choice.

-Through the Snowflakes Embryo Adoption Program, if you would like you may be provided with information about the outcome of your embryos including if they survived the thaw, how many were transferred and if a pregnancy resulted.
-If you desire, you will learn how the baby or babies are doing, see pictures and receive updates.
+Through the Snowflakes Embryo Adoption Program, unless you decline this option, you will be provided with information about the outcome of the embryo adoption, including details such as whether the embryo(s) survive the thawing process, how many are transferred in each FET cycle, and if a pregnancy and birth result.
+If you desire, you will be updated on how the baby or babies are doing, see pictures, and receive other updates.

 Please read through our Snowflakes Placing Parent Information Packet to learn more.
 If your questions aren’t answered or you want to discuss your personal situation, we welcome you to contact Jen, our Snowflakes Placing Parent Inquiry Specialist.

 Not making a decision is actually making a decision.
-Embryos have demonstrated that they have an indefinite life span in storage but, you do not have an indefinite lifespan.
+Embryos have demonstrated that they have an indefinite life span in storage, but you do not have an indefinite lifespan.
 If you do not make a decision, someone – quite possibly the living genetic siblings of those embryos – will eventually have to make a decision about your remaining embryos.
+Unfortunately, medical facilities also don't keep records indefinitely, which means if you wait too long to make a decision and records on the embryos are destroyed in the meantime, it may become impossible to place your embryos with another family.

 Adoption is a blessing, start your journey today.Get Started